SueMottet/Pewlett-Hackard-Analysis/README.md

 2. Determine of this retiring employees who is eligible to participate in a mentorship program

 ### Technical Database Analysis of Employee Retirement Data Background
-* Six csv files were provided: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv
+* Six csv files were provided and examined: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv
+* PostgresSQL was downloaded and installed
+* Looking at the .csv files target database keys were identified (primary keys and foreign keys) and entity relationships were determined
+* An Entity Relationship Diagram (ERD) was created using Quick DBD
+* A PH-EmplyeeDB database was created in pgAdmin
+* Tables for the data were created in the pgAdmin database and keys were set using Postgres SQL
+* Data was imported into the tables from the .csv files.
+* Queries were run looking ate retirement eligiblity and some analysis summary data table were created and also exported to csv
 ### Technical Database Analysis of Employee Retirement

 ### Resources
 - Data Source: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv
-- Software: Python 3.6.1, Jupyter Notebook, Postgres SQL pgAdmin
+- Software: PostgresSQL pgAdmin

 ## Technical Database Analysis of Employee Retirement Data Results